I-City: Data Centre

 i-City has launched their Data Centre Park, which aims to be one of the largest data centre space providers in a single location in Malaysia.
 The Data Centre Park is designed for data centre service providers and large companies who plan to build their own data centre buildings.
 The park has the capacity to host up to four centres with a combined floor space of 200,000 sqft.

 City of Digital Lights

 Snowalk

 SnoWalk is a 50,000 sqft arctic environment attraction with 100 tons of ice sculptures that were shaped by a team of 30 ice sculptors from Harbin, China.
 With temperatures below 5 C and 100 mm of snow on the ground, SnoWalk is a family leisure attraction.

 Waterworld

-WaterWorld at i-City features water rides and games ranging from tame to wild in their propensity to provide thrills for family.
+WaterWorld at i-City features water rides and games.
 The main attraction consists of vortex water ride from a steep 160 ft launch tower and water slides.